Social media strategy

 Measure both sides on shared dashboards

 Whether a post is organic or paid, measure impact with unified dashboards.
-Track engagement, conversions, and ROI to demonstrate how channels work together.
+Track engagement, conversions, and ROI to demonstrate how channels work together, using the same discipline outlined in social media analytics KPIs.

 - Refresh paid creative every 2-3 weeks to avoid ad fatigue.